VedatDurmaz/PolymerAssembler/README.md

 |`linearPG-meth-eth` |    6    | methyl/ethyl polyglycerol |
 |`linearPEO`         |    3    | linear polyethylene oxide |

-As an example, in case of an entirely branched polymer (dendrimer), P might look like this
+In the same config file the corresponding transition probabilities can be directly set by the user.
+Let's have a look at a few examples for the 5x5 matrix associated with the branched polyglycerol polymer (`branchedPG`).
+In case of an entirely branched polymer, a *dendrimer*, P might look like this
 ```
 transmatrix:
+    - [0.0, 1.0, 0.0, 0.0, 0.0] ()
     - [0.0, 1.0, 0.0, 0.0, 0.0]
     - [0.0, 1.0, 0.0, 0.0, 0.0]
     - [0.0, 1.0, 0.0, 0.0, 0.0]
-    - [0.0, 1.0, 0.0, 0.0, 0.0]
     - [0.0, 0.0, 0.0, 0.0, 0.0]
 ```
-where the row as well as column order corresponds to the order of the units in the tably above.
+where the row as well as column order corresponds to the order of PG units in the table above.
 Each field *P_{ij}* sepcifies the probability with which the child building block of column *j* will be attached to the parent unit of row *i*.
-That is, due to *P_{iX}=1.0* (ones in the second column), any type *i* of the five units is always followed by the second unit type, the branching block X. The first column and last row must always be 0, since the root unit R has no predecessor (first column) and the terminal unit L has no successor (last row).

-In case of a somehow hyperbranched PG, one would rather choose values such as
+That is, due to *P_{iX}*=1.0 (ones in the second column), any type *i* of the five units is always followed by the second unit type, the branching block X. The first column and last row must always be 0, since the root unit R has no predecessor (first column) and the terminal unit L has no successor (last row).
+In case of a somehow *hyperbranched* polymer, one would rather choose values such as
 ```
 transmatrix
     - [0.00, 0.78, 0.10, 0.10, 0.02]